Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headfi{C.2: Bug Replay.} For automating Android bug replay, Feng \et{}\cite{AdbGPT} introduce AdbGPT.
+For automating Android bug replay, Feng \et{}~\cite{AdbGPT} introduce AdbGPT.
 Equipped with the knowledge of Step-to-Reproduce (S2R) entity specifications (\ie{} predefined actions and action primitives), AdbGPT analyzes bug reports to translate identified entities into a sequence of actions for bug reproduction using the CoT strategy.
 It then perceives GUI states dynamically and maps the S2R entities to actual GUI events to replicate the reported bug.

-\headfi{C.3: User Acceptance Testing.} To increase the automation of the user acceptance testing process, Wang \et\cite{XUAT-Copilot} propose XUAT-Copilot.
+To increase the automation of the user acceptance testing process, Wang \et~\cite{XUAT-Copilot} propose XUAT-Copilot.
 The system is primarily comprised of three LLM-based agents responsible for action planning, state checking, and parameter selection, as well as two additional modules for state awareness and case rewriting.
 These agents interact with the testing equipment collaboratively, making human-like decisions and generating action commands.

-\headt{D. Web Applications.} RESTful APIs are popular among web applications as they provide a standardized, stateless, and easily integrable means of communication that enhances scalability and performance through a resource-oriented approach.
+\headt{Web Applications.} RESTful APIs are popular among web applications as they provide a standardized, stateless, and easily integrable means of communication that enhances scalability and performance through a resource-oriented approach.
 RESTSpecIT \cite{RESTSpecIT} leverages LLMs to automatically infer RESTful API specifications and conduct black-box testing.
 Given an API name, RESTSpecIT generates and mutates HTTP requests through a reflection loop.
 By sending these requests to the API endpoint, it analyzes the HTTP responses for inference and testing.
 The LLM uses valid requests as feedback to refine the mutations in each iteration.
 Requests are validated based on the status code and message of the returned response.